liatrio-enterprise/github-policy-service/README.md

-# GitHub Org Policy Service
+# GitHub Policy Service

-Github Org Policy Service is a Github App that enforces and maintains branch protection rules on a default branch for repositories that are created in a Github organization.
+Github Policy Service is a Github App that enforces and maintains branch protection rules on a default branch as well as associate repositories to their respective teams upon certain org events.

 ---